Steve Kinney

 This lab ships two files.
-One is a Playwright spec that runs axe-core against Shelf’s critical routes.
+One is a Playwright spec that runs axe-core against Shelf’s highest-signal routes.
 The other is a five-item markdown checklist for the things the scanner cannot prove.
 Together, they turn “we care about accessibility” into “accessibility regressions break the build.”
 That is the whole point.

 The dependency

-The spec: tests/end-to-end/accessibility.spec.ts
+The spec: tests/accessibility.spec.ts

 import AxeBuilder from '@axe-core/playwright';

-import { expect, test } from './fixtures';
+import { expect, test, type Page } from '@playwright/test';

 const results = await new AxeBuilder({ page }).withTags(['wcag2a', 'wcag2aa']).analyze();